Empress Harvest Morels

 Empress Harvest is curating morels from leading Chinese supply channels based on the attributes that matter most in the kitchen:

-• Ideal size sweet spot Carefully graded at approximately 6-7 centimeters, an optimal size range for aroma, flavor intensity, and practical restaurant use.
+- Ideal Size Sweet Spot Carefully graded for approximately 4-6 cm caps, an optimal size range for aroma, flavor intensity, visual impact, and practical restaurant use.

 Why Morels

-Morels are prized for their honeycomb structure, earthy aroma, and deep savory flavor.
-When dried and rehydrated properly, they offer chefs and serious home cooks two powerful ingredients in one: the mushroom itself and the rich soaking liquid for sauces, reductions, broths, and cream-based dishes.
+Morels are prized for their honeycomb structure, earthy aroma, deep savory flavor, and powerful natural umami.
+When dried and rehydrated properly, they offer chefs and serious home cooks two valuable ingredients: the mushroom itself and the strained, reduced, and thoroughly cooked soaking liquid for sauces, broths, reductions, and cream-based dishes.

 Curated at the Source